 - Quality assurance

-The ESPD can look onerous; however, it is mainly ticking the right boxes and ensuring that your organisation is compliant with the buyer’s requirements for bidding.
+The ESPD response can look onerous; however, it is mainly ticking the right boxes and ensuring that your organisation is compliant with the buyer’s requirements for bidding.
+As with any pre-qualification stage in a bidding process, it also exists to outline barriers to participation and to exclude those companies not suitable to bid.
 An authority may also ask about similar previous contract examples and references to assess your suitability, which will be specific to the contract you are bidding for and added to the generic questions.

 Benefits of the ESPD

-The ESPD form was introduced to streamline processes across borders for a number of procurement parties, much like the PQQ or Standard Selection Questionnaire document, which are very similar pre-selection documents.
+The ESPD form was introduced to streamline processes across borders for a number of procurement parties.
+Much the PQQ or Standard Selection Questionnaire document, which are very similar pre-selection documents used in procurement in line with EU thresholds.
 Both the European Single Procurement Document and SQ documents have standard questions and then specific questions which are applicable for the contract in question – the PQQ is a bit more “loose” as there is no set format and it can even be larger than the tender in some cases!
 Hence the introduction of documents like the European Single Procurement Document and SQ.

 As a bidder, it should save you time as you don’t need to keep completing the same ESPD document over and over again and can reuse the form wherever relevant.
-This is particularly true when bidding for a contract in Scotland using the PCS-Tender portal, as the portal will store your previous ESPD responses.
+This is particularly true when bidding for a contract in Scotland using the PCS-Tender portal, as the portal will store your previous ESPD responses to then be used for other public bodies.

 When is the ESPD used?